GrahamDumpleton-abandoned/mod_wsgi-docs/integration-guides/django.rst

 Note: This is not intended as a basic tutorial on how to setup mod_wsgi.
 It is recommended you first read more introductory material for mod_wsgi.
-Start by reading through various documents linked off :doc:`InstallationInstructions`.
-If wanting to know about source code reloading issues when running Django under Apache and mod_wsgi then ensure you read :doc:`ReloadingSourceCode`.
+Start by reading through various documents linked off :doc:`../installation-guides/index`.
+If wanting to know about source code reloading issues when running Django under Apache and mod_wsgi then ensure you read :doc:`../developer-guides/reloading-source-code`.

 The `Django <http://www.djangoproject.com/>`_ framework provides the ``django.core.handlers.wsgi.WSGIHandler()`` function for constructing a